Anum-Mateen/100DaysOfCode-PythonBootcamp/Day_01_Band_Name_Generator/README.md

 - The city they grew up in
 - The name of a pet

 This is the very first project from the **100 Days of Code: Python Bootcamp by Angela Yu**.
-It covers basic concepts like printing, user input, and string manipulation — a great starting point for beginners.
+It covers basic concepts like printing, user input, variables, and string manipulation — a great starting point for beginners.

 ---